 Organic agriculture and food production are experiencing positive and consumer-driven growth based on sustainability, consumer confidence, innovation and strong values.
 The EU Council Regulation on organic production defines organic production as a comprehensive system for agricultural management and food production, combining best practices within environment and climate, high biodiversity, conservation of natural resources and the application of high animal welfare standards and high production standards, which is consistent with increasing consumer demands for products that are produced using natural substances and processes.
+In addition, the four basic principles of organics - Health, Fairness, Ecology and Care - are closely linked to the UN's Sustainable Development Goals, which recognize that social, economic and environmental development are closely linked and require integrated efforts.

-Organic production thus plays a dual role in society - on the one hand supplying a specific market that meets consumer demand for organic products - and on the other, providing public goods that contribute to the protection of climate and the environment, biodiversity, animal welfare and rural development.
-In addition, the four basic principles of organics - health, justice, organics and careare closely linked to the UN's Sustainable Development Goals, which recognize that social, economic and environmental development are closely linked and require integrated efforts.
+Organic production thus plays a dual role in society - on the one hand supplying a specific market that meets consumer demand for organic products - and on the other, providing public goods.

-ICROFS research strategy must therefore support the development of organic farming and food systems in order to supply the market as well as meeting the needs of society.
+ICROFS research and development strategy must therefore support the development of organic farming and food systems in order to supply the market as well as meeting the needs of society.